mnlipp/VM-Operator/index.md

 ---
 layout: default
 title: VM-Operator by mnlipp
-description: A Kubernetes operator for running virtual machines (notably Qemu VMs) in pods
+description: A Kubernetes operator for running virtual machines (notably Qemu VMs) in pods on Kubernetes
 ---

 # Welcome to VM-Operator